ruicoelhopedro/pawn/README.md

 - #### NNUE_File
   Path to the NNUE net file to use (empty by default).
 If empty falls back to the embedded network file.

+- #### SyzygyPath
+  Path to the directory containing the Syzygy endgame tablebases.

+- #### SyzygyProbeDepth
+  Minimum depth to probe the endgame tablebases during the search.

+- #### SyzygyProbeLimit
+  Maximum number of pieces to allow probing the table.

 Furthermore, the following non-standard commands are available:
 - `board` - show a representation of the current board;